 Croatia visa 🇭🇷

-Rwandan citizens need visa for travelling to Croatia as tourist.
+Rwanda citizens need visa for travelling to Croatia as tourist.
+COVID travel advice is country is Major for travel.
 The stay is usually short with a period of 90 days and visa expires in 90 days.
 Applicant is required to be present when applying for visa and a total of 9 documents are required.
 You can also find visa exemptions and useful tips from fellow travellers.

 Croatia Visa requirements for Rwanda